7lawa9111/American-Sign-Language-Detection/README.md

 1. Manual Key Points Data Capturing

-Activate the manual key point saving mode by pressing "k", which will be indicated as “MODE: Logging Key Point”.<br>
+Activate the manual key point saving mode by pressing "k", which will be indicated as "MODE: Logging Key Point".<br>
-If you press any uppercase letter from “A” to “Z”, the key points will be recorded and added to the “model/keypoint_classifier/keypoint.csv” file as demonstrated below.
+If you press any uppercase letter from "A" to "Z", the key points will be recorded and added to the "model/keypoint_classifier/keypoint.csv" file as demonstrated below.

 <p align="center">
    <img src="https://github.com/AkramOM606/American-Sign-Language-Detection/assets/162604610/e0393472-f7c6-41f7-b5a6-3814dc4b7044">